The Which? Mortgage Advisers service for self-build mortgages

 Most lenders will also expect you to have all the relevant planning permission in place before you approach them, and to see detailed plans.
 They will expect you to employ professional builders and other contractors rather than doing the work yourself.
 It’s a good idea to build in a contingency budget of around 10% to cover the cost of any unexpected expenses.

-There’s no doubt that self-build projects can involve extra risks and headaches.
+There’s no doubt that self-build projects can involve extra risks and headaches, read our step-by-step guide for more information.
 But with the kind of clear planning Which?
 Mortgage Advisers offers, you’ll be more likely to achieve your dream home and enjoy the rewards.